Cocaine Addiction Treatment Center

 Cocaine is a powerful and addictive stimulant drug, primarily used recreationally.
 Cocaine users experience high energy and euphoria.
 Use can lead to accelerated heart rate, mood swings, difficulty sleeping, and cognitive distortions.
 When consumed in large amounts, cocaine addiction can lead to drug-induced psychosis, heart attacks, or strokes.
-Cocaine addiction can be successfully treated with a combination of evidence-based approaches, including behavioral therapy, peer support and relapse prevention medication.
+In rehab, addiction to cocaine can be successfully treated with a combination of evidence-based approaches, including behavioral therapy, peer support, and relapse prevention.

 Because cocaine produces euphoric experiences, users are motivated to use more of the drug.
 Once a recurring pattern of use is established, the brain will eventually come to view the presence of cocaine as a normal part of its chemical environment, leading to physical dependence.

 - According to The Substance Abuse and Mental Health Services Administration’s (SAMHSA) reports on the number of American preteens, teenagers, and adults affected by cocaine-related abuse or addiction, in 2016, roughly 867,000 people met diagnostic criteria for cocaine addiction.
 This is the equivalent of approximately 0.3 percent of all individuals over the age of 11.

 - Also stated by The Substance Abuse and Mental Health Services Administration’s (SAMHSA) in 2016, nearly 2 million individuals ages 12 and older reported cocaine use in the United States.

 - A 2018 study conducted by the Centers for Disease Control and Prevention (CDC) based on data from 2016 reported that approximately 1.9% of teens ages 12-17 reported cocaine use, young adults ages 18-25 reported 5.6% use, and adults ages 26-34 reported 3.8% cocaine use.